 As most media filed out, anxious to file their reports, about a half dozen FBI agents entered the courtroom.
-The Agents wore bulletproof vests, helmets and carried M6 semi-automatic rifles.
+The Agents wore bulletproof vests and helmets and carried M6 semi-automatic rifles.
 One agent, dressed in a traditional FBI blue jacket, seemed to be the leader.
 He pulled up an empty chair next to Angel.

 “Good afternoon, Ma’am.
 I’m Assistant Special Agent in Charge, David Hanko.
 We want to talk to you at FBI Headquarters.
-We’re not planning to charge you with any crime; we just want to talk, have a meeting.
-Don’t be alarmed by all these men with the big guns.
+We’re not planning to charge you with any crime; we just want to talk to you.
+Don’t be alarmed by all these men with big guns.
 They are here to protect you.

-Your lawyers, the prosecutors, Superintendent Green, Officers DiMarco, and Merrick will also be in attendance.
+Your lawyers, the prosecutors, Superintendent Green, Officers DiMarco, and Merrick will also attend.
 At the meeting, you will be talking with officials of the FBI Cybercrimes Division and the Central Intelligence Agency in Washington.

 Let me remind you that it is a federal felony to lie to an FBI agent.
 Since this is the execution of a warrant to bring in a material witness, you will have to travel handcuffed.
 Commander DiMarco will attach the handcuffs, and we’ll be on our way.”